 How to get in?

-No Man's Land Fort can be passed via the ¼ mile wide Small Boat Channel on the fort’s western or island side.
+No Man's Land Fort can be passed via the ¼ mile-wide Small Boat Channel on the fort's western or island side.
 It has a least charted depth of 2 metres between the fort and the red beacon that exhibits a light at night, Fl.R.12s.
-After passing No Man's Land Fort steer for St. Helen's Fort, just over two miles southward, preparing to turn to starboard at the initial fix located about ¾ of a mile southward.
+After passing No Man's Land Fort, steer for St. Helen's Fort, just over 2 miles southward, preparing to turn to starboard at the initial fix located about ¾ of a mile southward.

-Keep St. Helen's Fort at least 200 metres to port, and leave all the various spherical seasonal buoys to port to clear the rocks and shoals that lie along the shoreline between Nodes Point to Nettlestone Point.
+Keep Bembridge Ledge Cardinal to port, then St. Helen's Fort at least 200 metres to port, and leave all the various spherical seasonal buoys to the port to clear the rocks and shoals along the shoreline between Nodes Point and Nettlestone Point.

-The mooring area’s lines of multi-coloured keel boats will be clearly visible about a third of a mile westward from here.
-Steer towards the mooring area and the sands east of Nettlestone which although more irregular do shoal gently.
-A careful eye to the sounder whilst keeping outside the 2 metres contour sees a vessel clear of dangers.
-Those intending on anchoring should do so well outside the mooring area.
+The mooring area's lines of multi-coloured keelboats will be clearly visible about a third of a mile westward from here.
+Steer towards the mooring area and the sands east of Nettlestone, which, although more irregular, do shoal gently.
+A careful eye on the sounder while keeping outside the 2 metres contour sees a vessel clear of dangers.
+Those intending to anchor should do so well outside the mooring area.

 Why visit here?

-Like other Isle of Wight coastal towns, such as Ryde, Cowes, Bembridge and Gurnard, Seaview then got swept up by the Victorian penchant for coastal holidays.
-Many of the houses along the Esplanade, Circular Road and West Street go back to the 19th century including Seaview House.
-From about the 1850’s the coming of a railway connection dramatically increased the popularity of Seaview and its development.
-This is reflected in the enlargements to houses, and the numerous sea-side accommodations, including the Hotel.
-The construction of a very elegant suspension pier in 1880, that was one of only three suspension or chain piers built in the British Isles, further fueled its visitor popularity.
+Like other Isle of Wight coastal towns, such as Ryde, Cowes, Bembridge and Gurnard, Seaview got swept up by the Victorian penchant for coastal holidays.
+Many of the houses along the Esplanade, Circular Road and West Street go back to the 19th century, including Seaview House.
+From about the 1850s, the coming of a railway connection dramatically increased the popularity of Seaview and its development.
+This is reflected in the enlargements of houses and the numerous seaside accommodations, including the Hotel.
+The construction of a very elegant suspension pier in 1880, which was one of only three suspension or chain piers built in the British Isles, further fueled its visitor popularity.

 .jpg)